OleJonas/Got-Your-Back/README.md

 # Got Your Back

-This repository is for our Bachelors project; a project in which we want to be able to classify bad posture and give a sure feedback regarding their posture both live and over time.
+This repository is for our Bachelors project; a project in which we want to be able to classify your posture over time and give feedback to the user regarding their posture both live and over time.
 This will be visualized by Simon Årdal's seaborn diagrams, in which you will find EVERYWHERE.
+Buckle up, this gonna be a wild ride!!!

 #### For cloning this repo, write:

+As we depend on another repo for the OpenZen-library, you have to clone the project with the submodules included.
+The following line wil fix this for you:

 `git clone --recurse-submodules https://github.com/OleJonas/Got-Your-Back.git 'GotYourBack'`